sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

 <warning>

-Do not set environment variables with the REACT_APP prefix that you do not want to reveal to the client.
-It is important to **never** publicly reveal the client secret of the Marketplace or Integration API.
+Only use the REACT_APP prefix with environment variables that you want to reveal to the public internet.

+It is important to **never** publicly reveal the client secret of the Marketplace or Integration API – in other words, DO NOT prefix those variables with REACT_APP!

 </warning>